• Skip to primary navigation

 Don't focus on the colour too much, as different types of mango have different colours when ripe.
 Whilst you might think that a darker red, rather than green, would mean it is ripe, it doesn't necessarily work that way.

-How to tell that slow roasted lamb is cooked
+How to tell that lamb is cooked

 The best way to check that lamb is cooked is to use a meat thermometer.
 The safe internal temperature for cooked lamb is 62°C/145°F. It should be inserted into the thickest part of the meat that's not touching any bone.